krestn/mainstay_demo/README.md

 https://mainstay-demo.vercel.app/

 This project is a single-page React app (Vite + TypeScript) backed by a small Django service that persists selected countries.
-The frontend fetches search results from REST Countries and uses the backend to remember the user's pinned list across refreshes.
+The frontend fetches search results from REST Countries search endpoint and uses the backend to remember the user's pinned list across refreshes.

 ## Backend design (Django)